 Distributing Complexity in the Design Process

 Producing a simple design is challenging.
 Despite the online debates about the value of simplicity, the real simplicity/complexity controversies occur during the design process, with concern over where to place complexity in the user-system continuum.
 A user interface solution that thoughtfully places complexity on the system side, rather than the user side, is typically referred to as “simple.”
-To get to such a solution, the design team will need to deal with issues of complexity, rather than leaving it to the end-user of the resulting product.
+To get to such a solution, the design team will need to deal with issues of complexity, rather than leaving it to the end-user of the resulting product. “…making something ‘simpler’ is often a case of relocating complexity, rather than eliminating it from the user-technology relationship.”

 So how does a designer or design team address complexity in the design process?
 And what guidelines are available for figuring out where to place complexity?
 Fortunately there are methods to help determine how to allocate functions between people and machines.
 Fitt’s Law, for example, has been a standard human factors tool for over 50 years, guiding the allocation of tasks between people and systems.
 Ultimately, design decisions need to be resolved through research methods as well as known principals.